 Proverbs 22:6 tells us, “Train up a child in the way he should go, and when he is old he will not turn from it.”

 We have a very important task to do, mommas!
-Even if it means picking up crushed goldfish for the tenth time in 10 minutes (that’s my Liam!).
+Even if it means picking up crushed goldfish for the tenth time in 10 minutes.

 These beautiful blessings are our future leaders.
 Our future pastors, teachers, doctors.
 They are future parents and world changers.
 We need to invest in them, love them, and nurture them.

 What we are doing today will make a difference tomorrow.
 Playing with our little one, singing songs about how much Jesus loves them, making them giggle – these are instrumental to their growth and development.
-Loving them richly is far more important than expensive cars and big houses.
+Loving them ever so richly is far more important than expensive cars and fancy toys and houses.

 I’ve struggled with my identity many times since Liam was born.
 But, God’s beautiful plan is slowly unfolding before my eyes – being a mom is my epic and life changing adventure.